 Prenatal care groups will meet weekly to discuss aspects of prenatal health, what to expect during labor and delivery, infant care, and breastfeeding, while providing information unique to women with substance use disorders, such as neonatal abstinence syndrome and pain management after delivery.
 After delivery, the women will transition into a parenting care group that focuses on routine postpartum care, breastfeeding and contraception, as well as psychosocial support for the stresses of parenting to help prevent relapse during this high-risk time.

 “Addiction is a multifaceted family disease that impacts physical, psychological and emotional health and social functioning,” said Cayce Paddock, M.D., assistant professor in the UAB Department of Psychiatry.
 “If we concentrate only on the medical care of the individual using the substances, we miss the opportunity to impact so many areas of her healing.
 The comprehensive care program is an integrated care model that will allow us to broaden our scope of intervention from focusing on the physical health of individuals with the substance use disorder to the overall well-being of all the individuals impacted by the disease.”

 During the first year, clinicians will establish a universal screening for substance use disorders in pregnancy at UAB and create a referral program for women reporting or at high risk of substance use disorders during pregnancy.

-“In addition to caring for the women with use disorders during pregnancy, we will use the center as an educational tool for other providers throughout Alabama,” Harper said.
+“In addition to caring for the women with use disorders during pregnancy, we will use the program as an educational tool for other providers throughout Alabama,” Harper said.
 “It is important that obstetricians screen all pregnant women for substance use disorders and utilize an integrated approach to care.”